 As your child is growing, being able to see clearly will aid him or her to develop both physically and educationally.
 Children use their vision for both play and for learning in school.
 Sometimes, it is difficult to detect that a child is experiencing difficulties seeing.
 The longer that a visual problem persists, the more at risk the child is for having more permanent vision loss.
 Pediatric eye exams can help.

 It is essential for kids to have annual comprehensive eye exams to screen of any visual challenges or eye disorders before they turn into a bigger problem.
 With early detection, comes increased chances of better outcomes.

 Our Approach to Pediatric Eye Exams

 We understand that it can be scary for some children to go to the doctor and that they may be nervous about getting their eyes checked.
 We offer a caring, family-friendly atmosphere with activities for the kids to help make them feel at ease in our office.
-Dr. Ramsey also uses children's toys and props during the exam to help test eye movement, eye alignment, and to conduct a thorough ocular health evaluation.
+Dr. Kara also uses children's toys and props during the exam to help test eye movement, eye alignment, and to conduct a thorough ocular health evaluation.

 At what age should my child have their first eye exam?